toposoid/toposoid-common-nlp-japanese-web/README.md

 # Note
 * This microservice uses 9006 as the default port.
 * Currently, only the function to get synonyms is open to the public in this API.
+* The vector dimension of getFeatureVector's response defaults to 768.

 ## License
 toposoid/scala-common-nlp-japanese-web is Open Source software released under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html).